Nathaniel-Dominguez/Counting-Prototype/README.md

 - **Optimized Performance**: Play smoothly thanks to efficient object pooling and physics layer management
 - **Custom Editor Extensions**: Intuitive setup and visualization for bumpers, score pockets, and spinners
 - **Ball Award System**: Scoring pockets have a chance to award extra balls based on pocket type, with higher-tier pockets offering better rewards
+- **High Score Tracking**: Track both point-based high scores and a separate balls earned high score with celebration effects for new records
 - **PBR Materials**: Realistic material appearance

 ## 🚀 Installation